 - To comment a block in the formula, you may use /* */

-When you open the Formula Editor, all categories folders are closed by default (Request 202146).
-To more easily find a function, the All category (that contains all functions) is displayed on top of the categories list.
+When you open the Formula Editor, all category folders are closed by default (Request 202146).
+To find a function more easily, the All category (that contains all functions) is displayed at the top of the categories’ list.

-Like in Formula Bar, the Formula Editor supports auto-completion: when you type a formula, a menu proposes you the objects, functions or operators that match the letters you have typed (Request 241647).
-You may select the one to use by clicking it or using the arrows keys and press [Return].
+As in the Formula Bar, the Formula Editor supports auto-completion.
+When you type a formula, a menu displays the objects, functions or operators that match the letters you typed (Request 241647).
+Select the one to use by clicking it or using the arrows keys and pressing [Enter].